top of page

 Our mission is to instill a Neurodiversity-affirming mindset in students, Autistic individuals, parents, and staff members about Autism through accepting and embracing the difference and empowering Autistic individuals.

 Our vision is to increase understanding, awareness, and acceptance about Autism in the community.
 We hope that through our services, we can help support the needs of Autistic individuals and help them harness their unique strengths.
-Through working with teachers, staff members, parents, students, and Autistic individuals themselves, we aim to equip them with knowledge and appreciation of this Neurodivergence.
+Through working with teachers, staff members, parents, students, and Autistic individuals themselves, we aim to equip them with knowledge and appreciation of this neurodivergence.

 MEET THE TEAM